rMiccolis/HyperKube/doc/usage.md

 Input parameters:

-- [main_config_file_path](https://github.com/rMiccolis/HyperKube/blob/master/doc/main_config_example.yaml) => This is the path to the configuration file and MUST be called "main_config.yaml".
+- [main_config_file_path](https://github.com/rMiccolis/HyperKube/blob/master/doc/main_config_example.yaml) (mandatory) => This is the path to the configuration file and MUST be called "main_config.yaml".
 This is the yaml file to configure virtual machines and application.
-- mongodb_values.yaml => This is the path to the configuration file for mongodb bitnami helm chart and MUST be called "mongodb_values.yaml".
-This is the yaml file to configure the chart.
-For info to how to setup see the Bitnami Helm [chart](https://artifacthub.io/packages/helm/bitnami/mongodb).
+- mongodb_values.yaml (optional) => This is the path to the configuration file for mongodb bitnami helm chart and MUST be called "mongodb_values.yaml".
+For usage see [MongoDB installation](#mongodb-installation) This is the yaml file to configure the chart.
+For info on how to fill this file see the [Bitnami Helm chart](https://artifacthub.io/packages/helm/bitnami/mongodb).
 - [apps_config_file_path](https://github.com/rMiccolis/HyperKube/blob/master/doc/apps_config.yaml) ([instructions](https://github.com/rMiccolis/HyperKube/blob/master/doc/app_config_instructions.md)) => This is the path to the configuration file and MUST be called "apps_config.yaml".
 This is the yaml file where to store variables to be substituted inside projects (kubernetes folder) yaml configuration files.
 Remember to use a name convention for yaml files inside root_project/kubernetes letting them start with an incremental id number (so they are executed with a order).

 ## MongoDB installation